 Skydiving is an absolutely extreme experience, also known as skydiving.
-You will be flown in a small plane to the jumping height of several thousand meters, where you will jump out of the plane.
+You will be flown by a small plane to the jumping height of several thousand meters, where you will jump out of the plane.
 You will enjoy a bird's eye view, feel the wind in your face and fall with breathtaking speed towards the ground.

 The free fall takes about 45 to 50 seconds.
 You will reach a speed of about 200 km/h.
 Your tandem partner, to whom you are firmly strapped, opens the parachute at a certain height and brings you safely back to solid ground.

 Due to the enchanting and varied landscapes, Switzerland is ideal for a skydive.
 You can choose whether you want to jump over a city, over a lake or surrounded by mountain peaks.

 Here is a brief overview of five popular skydives in Switzerland.

 In Lucerne-Beromünster, tandem skydives are offered from the age of eight.
 During a 20-minute flight in a small plane, you will enjoy the view of the lake landscape with the Sempachersee, the Baldeggersee, the Hallwilersee and of course the Vierwaldstättersee.

 In between you can see the mountain landscape around the 872 meter high Stierenberg.
 You can also see the cities of Aarau and Zurich from this height.
 The jumps are performed daily from March to October at four fixed times.
 The jump is made from a height of about 4000 meters.

 Up to fifty jumps per day are possible here, so group events can also be held.
 A total of seven people fit in the aircraft.
 So you can easily take a few friends with you on this adventure.